Business & Management (General) | Organization Studies (General) | Organizational Theory

 - Authors should prepare their manuscripts in such a way that they cannot be identified.
 Authors should avoid specific references to themselves or to their own work in the manuscript and should anonymize the author designation encoded in Word files and ensure that all ‘Track Changes’ are removed from the manuscript.

-- Please indicate in your cover letter people who have already viewed the paper, members of thesis committees and colleagues who would have a conflict of interest in reviewing the paper, and any other circumstances that might affect the integrity of the blind review process.
+- Please indicate in your cover letter people who have already viewed the paper, members of thesis committees, and colleagues who would have a conflict of interest in reviewing the paper, and any other circumstances that might affect the integrity of the anonymize review process.

 - Submissions should generally not exceed 11,000 words (including references), although in some cases longer versions may be accepted.